Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Introduction

 \section{Introduction}

-Modern systems generate huge amounts of data and are expected to reach 463 exabytes by 2025~\cite{muchdata} where a significant portion of the data comes in the form of time series data streams.
+Modern systems generate huge amounts of data and are expected to reach 463 exabytes by 2025~\cite{muchdata} where a significant portion of the data consists of time series data streams.
 The data can come from sensor recordings and signals from internet-of-things (IoT) and autonomous driving systems (ADS)~\cite{muchdata}; or alerts, logs, and measurements from software systems~\cite{Chen2019OutagePA, ElSayed2017LearningFF, Xue2018SpatialTemporalPM, He2018IdentifyingIS}.
 As these systems automatically produce data at high volume and velocity, posing a significant challenge to manual processing capabilities, practitioners develop machine learning (ML) systems powered by ML models to perform critical tasks such as predicting software failures~\cite{Lyu2023OnTM}.

 One open challenge to the reliability of deployed ML systems is that the ML models inevitably become outdated and experience degraded performance on new data due to the constantly changing nature of real-world environments and data distributions.
 Such differences can be categorized as data or concept drift.
 Data drift occurs when production data follows a different distribution from training data or is unseen by the model during training.
-Conversely, concept drifts happen where the data features are the same but the relationship between the features and the class (concepts) changes.
+Conversely, concept drift happens where the data features remain the same, but the relationship between the features and the class (concepts) changes.
 Hence, it is important to continuously test and monitor a deployed ML system for both data and concept drift.
-Once a drift is detected, maintainers of ML systems should be alerted that a deployed ML model is obsolete and it is time to retrain.
+Once a drift is detected, maintainers of the ML system should be alerted that the deployed model is obsolete and it is time to retrain.